jupyter/governance/overview.md

 For more details, see the [Standing Committees and Working Groups document](standing_committees_and_working_groups.md).

-(union-of-councils)=
 ### Union of Councils

-The Union of Councils (UoC) is the union of the membership of these groups:
+The Union of Councils represents the combination of councils, sub-councils, and working groups in Jupyter.

-- All Subproject Councils
-- All Standing Committees
-- All Working Groups.
+See [](#union-of-councils) for more information.

 ### Distinguished Contributors